DeLaSalleUniversity-Manila/finalproject2015-Angeles-Dominguez-Leong/README.md

 By:Janela Angeles, Joseph Dominguez, Christian Leong

 This app translates a braille character into an english letter.
 As of now, It can only translate from letters A to J.
 Also, it may not find the correct match or have no matches at all.

+Google Play Store link: https://play.google.com/store/apps/details?id=com.cv.christian.imag

 **Tutorial on how to match taken photo with stored images**